Grilled Cauliflower Steaks

 - You’ll have a handful of leftover florets from the sides of the cauliflower head once the steaks are cut from the center.
 Feel free to toss these into a grill basket and cook them right away beside the steaks, or refrigerate them for a different cauliflower recipe later in the week.

 - Main dish or side dish?
 Either!
-I devoured nearly two of these steaks for lunch with some greens, but I think this recipe would also be a perfect accompaniment to grilled fish or chicken.
+Just like these Cabbage Steaks, I devoured them for lunch with some greens, but I think this recipe would also be a perfect accompaniment to grilled fish or chicken.
+Or even these Portobello Mushroom Burgers!

 - Switch it up.
 This simple grilled cauliflower recipe is easy to adapt.
 Try swapping the parsley, walnuts, and lemon for cilantro, almonds, and lime.
 Orange, black pepper, and scallions would be scrumptious too.